-The Audit Committee is chaired by Nils K. Selte, and the other members are Ingrid Jonasson Blank and Sverre Josvanger.
+The Audit Committee is chaired by Peter Agnefjäll, and the other members are Christina Fagerberg and Sverre Josvanger.
 The Chief Internal Auditor is the secretary of the Audit Committee.
 The composition of the committee meets the requirements of the Norwegian Code of Practice for Corporate Governance as regards independence and competence.

 The Nomination Committee's recommendation of candidates for election to the Board contains information as to which Board members satisfy the requirements as regards independence and competence to sit on the Audit Committee.
 The committee's mandate is set out in the Board's Rules of Procedure and in brief is as follows:

-- ascertain that internal and external accounting reporting processes are organised appropriately and carried out efficiently, and are of high professional quality - keep under review the effectiveness and relevance of the work of the internal audit staff and of the company's risk management systems - monitor and assess the quality of the statutory audit of Group companies and the Group's financial statements - help to ensure the independence of the external auditor and ensure compliance with applicable rules and guidelines regarding the

-- provision of additional services by the auditor to the Group or Group companies - initiate investigations, if necessary, and propose measures relating to the above-mentioned points - annually review and, if necessary, update its mandate and submit its recommendations concerning its mandate to the Board of Directors
+- ascertain that internal and external accounting reporting processes are organised appropriately and carried out efficiently, and are of high professional quality - keep under review the effectiveness and relevance of the work of the internal audit staff and of the company's risk management systems - monitor and assess the quality of the statutory audit of the portfolio companies and Orkla's financial statements - help to ensure the independence of the external auditor and ensure compliance with applicable rules and guidelines regarding the provision of additional services by the auditor to Orkla or the portfolio companies - initiate investigations, if necessary, and propose measures relating to the above-mentioned points - annually review and, if necessary, update its mandate and submit its recommendations concerning its mandate to the Board of Directors

-The Board of Directors' evaluation
+Evaluation of the Board of Directors

-Each year, the Board of Directors carries out an evaluation of its own activities and competence, and discusses improvements in the organisation and implementation of its work, both at individual level and as a group, in relation to the goals that were set for its work.
-The results are made available to the Nomination Committee.
-An external partner is engaged at regular intervals to carry out the Board evaluation.
+Every year, the Board of Directors evaluates its own activities and competence and discusses possible improvements in the organisation and conduct of Board work, both at individual level and as a group, in light of the goals set for the work.
+The result is made available to the Nomination Committee.
+At regular intervals, an external partner is used to carry out the Board evaluation.